 Try to establish industry contacts and make speculative applications for work experience and placements.
 Useful resources include:

 Look for help with basic skills.
-Masterclasses for people wanting to get into radio and an online guide, that gives advice on working in the industry, are available from The Radio Academy.
+Masterclasses for people wanting to get into radio are available from The Radio Academy, which gives advice on working in the industry.
+The site also offers an online guide.

 Employers